Open to the Public

 What the Conservancy is Doing

 Approximately 155 acres was added to the Peach Tree Rock Preserve in partnership with the SC Department of Natural Resources.
 The Preserve is a now a Heritage Preserve and is co-managed by the SCTNC and SCDNR.
 In 2007, 74 acres of exotic slash pine was removed and replanted with longleaf pine.
 Longleaf pine seedlings are being monitored.
-Prescribed fire was also applied in Spring 2008 to part of the preserve to maintain the diverse flora on site.
+Prescribed fire was also applied in Spring 2008 and Winter 2014 to different parts of the preserve to maintain the diverse flora on site.
 We get continued help from wonderful volunteers, especially Wayne Grooms, who leads field trips, maintains trails, and identifies rare flora on site.

 For more information, please contact: The Nature Conservancy, (803) 254-9049.